About this PGY2 Pharmacy Residency Program

 Many elective experiences are available, which include (but are not limited to) the following:

 The program is committed to individualizing schedules to meet the resident’s personal and career goals, including offering the opportunity for up to 4 weeks to be spent on rotation in an outside facility.
-Additionally, residents will have the opportunity to attend cardiac arrests, rapid response activations, brain attacks, and code sepsis following the department’s standard operating procedures.
+Additionally, the resident will have the opportunity to attend cardiac arrests, rapid response activations, and brain attacks following the department’s standard operating procedures.

 Teaching & Learning Opportunities